ArcGIS Blog

 By Emily Garding

-With the June 2024 update of ArcGIS Online, we’re bringing catalog layers to the web, a dynamic new layer type for browsing and exploring data.
-In this article, we’ll look at some new tools to help you get started with catalog layers in Map Viewer.
+With the June 2024 update of ArcGIS Online, we’re bringing catalog layers to the web.
+These are a dynamic new layer type for browsing and exploring data.
+In this article, we’ll look at some new tools to help you get started using catalog layers in Map Viewer.
 Some key features include dynamic filtering, layer limits, and convenient options to add a layer from the catalog to your map.
 Let’s take a look.

 Catalog Layers